 When describing The Great Doctor/Faith to people, I call it Korean Outlander.
-There are many similarities: For one thing, both women become respected doctors when they travel to the past; for another, both are charged with witchcraft at one point or another for their seemingly miraculous cures; furthermore, both shows feature underdog political movements intent on overthrowing a superior military power; and finally, both women have love interests who are warriors fighting for the liberation of their people.
+There are many similarities: For one thing, both female protagonists become respected doctors when they travel to the past; for another, both are charged with witchcraft at one point or another for their seemingly miraculous cures; furthermore, both shows feature underdog political movements intent on overthrowing a superior military power; and finally, both women have love interests who are warriors fighting for the liberation of their people.

 This show suffers from the standard kdrama idiosyncrasies (long slow-motion sequences during romantic scenes, many longing stares and lingering glances that turn what could be forty-five minutes of story into an hour of episode time), but, really, who cares?
 Eun-soo is hilarious.
 Choi Young is a heartthrob.
 And right from the start, I became invested in the economic and political struggles of this ancient nation, personified by its shy, inexperienced king and his complicated relationship with his headstrong but soft-spoken Chinese-born wife.

 So, even though the pacing drags on occasion, the characters and the plot more than make up for it.
-I would say the slow pace even adds to the “will they, won’t they” tension that was at times so overwhelming I had to take binge-watching breaks to scream into a pillow.
+I would say the slow pace even adds to the “will they, won’t they” tension that was at times so overwhelming, I had to take binge-watching breaks to scream into a pillow.
 Without exaggerating, it’s safe to say that The Great Doctor is great television.